srk-ullagallu/notes/terraform/day-1.md

   - You can also **version control** the state file, making it easy to track changes and roll back if necessary.

 In simple terms, storing the state file remotely improves **collaboration**, **reliability**, and **consistency** in managing infrastructure across teams.

+# Just points
+Infrastructure = compute,storage,netowork and DBs ....
+- Manually provision infra consuming time and prone to error
+- There no tracking mechanism who made what changes[auditiong]
+- Hard to replicate same infra across different environemnts
+- There is no collabration b/w team members
+- Maintain the inventory of reosurces that you're created part of the infra creation

+Why don't we maintain infrastructure form of code

+- The first benefit of infra as code you can vcs,enable collaboration and improves auditing capabilities
+- Easy to replicate smae infra across the different environments
+- provision infra creation and deletion we can do in very fast it cut down the costs of long running services
+- we can easily do cost analysis

+What and Why Terraform?
+- is one of the IAC tool
+- Able to create infrastructure different cloud platforms
+- Terraform maintains the statefile to track resources that are provisionied through TF
+- They are come with HCL language to create resources in the cloud
+- They are come up the concept like modules reuse the infra code
+- create immuntable infrastructure instead of modifying existence resource create new resource